gone3d/MarkdownViewer/README.md

 ### Frontend

 - **React 18** with TypeScript for robust UI development
-- **Vite** for fast development and optimized production builds
+- **Vite 6** for fast development and optimized production builds
 - **Tailwind CSS** for utility-first styling with custom theme system
-- **Custom Markdown Parser** for syntax highlighting and editor assistance
+- **Custom Markdown Parser** with advanced tokenization for syntax highlighting
+- **File System Access API** integration for native file operations

 ### Markdown Processing